withastro/astro/.changeset/nasty-carrots-study.md

 '@astrojs/vercel': patch
 ---

-Use the latest astro as the peerDependency
+Uses the latest astro as the peerDependency